Skip to Content

 Photo credit: Barbara Kraft/Wynn Resorts

-Tom’s Urban at New York New York: Found right along the Las Vegas Strip within New York New York, Tom’s Urban provides a great vantage point to catch the big game.
-They are so dedicated to sports, they even publish what games they plan to televise on Tom’s website.
+Tom’s Urban at New York New York: Found right along the Las Vegas Strip at New York New York, Tom’s Urban provides a great vantage point to catch the big game.

-Dawg House Saloon at Resorts World: Located inside the newest resort in Las Vegas, Dawg House packs an impressive punch.
 With multiple bars, a full sportsbook, and even a food truck specializing in gourmet grilled cheese built into the establishment, there’s something for every sports fan.
-In addition to the amenities mentioned, Dawg House has a stage and frequently offers live music.

 Exterior of Dawg House Saloon

 Walk On’s Sports Bistreaux at Harrah’s: Occupying the former Toby Keith’s I Love This Bar and Grill space, Walk On’s is a sports bar that boasts Drew Brees as an investor.
-The menu offers unique items like beignets, gumbo, crawfish, and even alligator.
-Of course, traditional gameday fare like chicken tenders, wings, and fries are also offered.

 Sportsbooks: Of course, most major sportsbooks up and down the Strip offer a bar with a view of their enormous screens.
 These can be some of the best places to watch sports in Las Vegas as the crowd around you hangs on every shot, pass, and turnover making for a lively atmosphere.
 I personally love the bar in Caesars Palace’s sportsbook which provides a great view and bartop video poker.
 After all, nothing beats gambling while you’re gambling.